kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/notes/Reducing Query-Rule-Rewriting Problem to BCQ Answerings.md

 >      3. Add a full TGD rule $$\forall \vec{V}. \left(\bigwedge_{j \in J_V} A_j(\vec{u}_j)\right) \wedge \left(\bigwedge_{i \in I_V} \mathrm{Subgoal}_{C_i}(\partial C_i)\right) \rightarrow \mathrm{Goal}(\vec{z})$$ to $\Sigma'$
 >  9. Return $(\Sigma_\mathrm{rew} \cup \Sigma', \mathrm{Goal})$

-Towards the correctness proof of this algorithm, we prepare the following lemma.
+Towards the correctness proof of this algorithm, we prepare the following lemma, which clarifies the semantics of $\mathrm{Subgoal}$ predicates.

 > **Lemma (Subquery-Subgoal Correspondence)**.
 Let $\Sigma$ be a finite set of GTDGs, $Q = \exists \vec{q}. \bigwedge_{j \in J} A_j(\vec{u}_j)$ a conjunctive query and $I$ a ground instance.
 >